Golden Rule

-The Golden Rule is the principle of treating others as one wants to be treated.
+The Golden Rule is the principle of treating others as one would want to be treated by them.
+It is sometimes called an ethics of reciprocity, meaning that one should reciprocate to others how one would like them to treat the person (not necessarily how they actually treat them).
 Various expressions of this rule can be found in the tenets of most religions and creeds through the ages.
-It can be considered an ethic of reciprocity in some religions, although different religions treat it differently.

 The maxim may appear as a positive or negative injunction governing conduct: